aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 or limit of `64Mi` in the container spec will be output as `67108864` bytes, and cpu request or limit of `250m` (milicores) will be output as `256` of cpu shares.

-## Validations

-1. For APIs with full json path selectors, verify that the selector is valid relative to pod spec and containers container name for the current container.

-2. For APIs with partial json path selectors, verify that the selector is valid relative to container spec.
-Also verify that volume's path name contains container name and its valid.

-3. For APIs with partial no selectors, verify that the selector is valid and is one of cpu/request_limit and cpu/memory_request.
-Also verify that volume's path name contains container name and its valid.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->